-- Graduate Studies: MDiv, MA, Diploma and Online Grad Certificate - Summer-Fall opens on March 31 and closes on the day the class begins. - Winter-Spring: Opens on October 31 and closes on the day the class begins. - Professional Doctoral Studies (RDS): DMin, DEdMin - Summer-Fall opens on March 1 and closes on April 30. - Winter-Spring opens on October 1 and closes on November 30. - Research Doctoral Studies (RDS): ThM, DMiss, EdD and PhD - Fall-Winter opens on March 15 and closes on November 1. - Spring-Summer opens on October 15 and closes on April 1.
+- Graduate Studies-MDiv, MA, Diploma and Online Grad Certificate - Fall-Winter opens on March 31 and closes on the day the course begins. - Spring-Summer: Opens on October 31 and closes on the day the course begins. - Professional Doctoral Studies (RDS)-DMin, DEdMin - Summer-Fall opens on March 1 and closes on April 30. - Winter-Spring opens on October 1 and closes on October 31. - Research Doctoral Studies (RDS)-ThM, DMiss, EdD and PhD - Fall-Winter opens on March 15 and closes on the first day of Fall on-campus courses. - Spring-Summer opens on October 15 and closes on the first day of Spring on-campus courses.